Spacetime defects and group momentum space: Conical defects in de Sitter space

 \section{Conical defects in de Sitter space}

-Let us consider conical defects in de Sitter space with cosmological constant $\Lambda$.
-We look here at a generalization of the treatment of a null defect as it was derived in 2+1-dimensional de Sitter space \cite{Cai:1999}.
-(In Appendix B we have included an analogous discussion of defects in anti-de Sitter space.)\\ We begin with a stationary massive defect in 3+1 dimensions \cite{Ghezelbash:2002,Mello:2009}, analogous to a point particle in 2+1 dimensions \cite{Jackiw:1984}, whose metric in static coordinates has the form
+We look here at a generalization of the derivation of a massless conical defect as it was done in 2+1-dimensional de Sitter space \cite{Cai:1999}.
+(In Appendix B we have included a similar discussion for defects in anti-de Sitter space.)
+We begin with a static massive conical defect in 3+1 dimensions \cite{Ghezelbash:2002,Mello:2009}, analogous to a point particle in 2+1 dimensions \cite{Jackiw:1984}, whose metric in static de Sitter coordinates has the form

-(we set $\lambda \equiv \Lambda/3$) and describes a cosmic string of rest energy density $\mu$ and with associated deficit angle $8\pi\mu$.
+(where we denote $\lambda \equiv \Lambda/3$) and describes a cosmic string of rest energy density $\mu$, corresponding to the deficit angle $8\pi\mu$.
 Let us observe that the above metric can be written in terms of embedding Cartesian coordinates of the 4+1-dimensional Minkowski space

-subject to the hyperboloid constraint $\lambda^{-1} = -t^2 + x^2 + y^2 + z^2 + w^2$.
-The resulting metric turns out to be identical to the metric (\ref{eq:2.1}) of a conical defect in 4+1-dimensional Minkowski space.
-There are only two obvious subtleties in the de Sitter case: the coordinates are constrained by the standard hyperboloid condition and the interpretation of $\mu$ has to be adjusted according to the dimension since it now represents the {\it linear} energy density rather than energy per surface.
-One of the consequences is that we could indirectly apply the results for lightlike defects from the Section II to the de Sitter case.
-Nevertheless, it may be more illuminating to stick to the derivation of \cite{Cai:1999} and see whether we will obtain in this way the same metric as (\ref{eq:2.7}).
+subject to the $(4,1)$-hyperboloid condition $\lambda^{-1} = -t^2 + x^2 + y^2 + z^2 + w^2$.
+The transformed (\ref{eq:2.9}) turns out to have the identical form to the metric (\ref{eq:2.1}) of a defect in 4+1-dimensional Minkowski space.
+There are only two obvious subtleties in the de Sitter case: spacetime coordinates are constrained by the hyperboloid condition and the interpretation of $\mu$ has to be adjusted according to the number of dimensions, since it now represents the {\it linear} energy density rather than energy per surface.
+A consequence of this situation is that we could indirectly apply the derivation of lightlike defects from Section~II to the de Sitter case.
+Nevertheless, it may be more illuminating to stick to the approach of \cite{Cai:1999} and see whether we will obtain in this way the same metric as (\ref{eq:2.7}).

-Our goal is to find a massless defect solution.
-Therefore for convenience we first rescale the radial coordinate $r$ to $r/(1 - 4\mu)$ and expand the metric to the first order in $\mu$, which gives
+Our goal is to derive a massless defect.
+Therefore, for convenience we first rescale the radial coordinate $r$ to $r/(1 - 4\mu)$ and expand the metric to the first order in $\mu$, which gives